adriaanbx/DecathlonWebshop/README.md

 username = admin <br/>
 password = Password123! <br/>
 Now you are able to create, edit and remove new products and users.
 As well as user management.
-- In developper mode the development error page is used, in production mode all exceptions and 404 errors are caught in the custom error page.
+- In developer mode the development error page is used, in production mode all exceptions and 404 errors are caught in the custom error page.
 - The Swagger can be reached at "/swagger".
 - The tokens generated for password reset and email confirmation are logged in the console, debug or log file with location 'C:\temp'.